vmichalecki/code-quiz/README.md

 ## Description

-This is a timed puzzle in the form of multiple-choice quiz designed to inspire existential dread.
+This is a timed puzzle in the form of a multiple-choice quiz written to inspire existential dread.

 This project was designed by applying newly acquired skills and concepts such as traversing and manipulating the DOM with JavaScript.